 Routing and versioning

 You may need to use different CDN instances at various times.
 For example, when you deploy a new version of the application you may want to use a new CDN and retain the old CDN (holding content in an older format) for previous versions.
 If you use Azure blob storage as the content origin, you can create a separate storage account or a separate container and point the CDN endpoint to it.
-If you use the cdn root folder within the application as the CDN endpoint, you can use URL rewriting techniques to direct requests to a different folder.

 Do not use the query string to denote different versions of the application in links to resources on the CDN because, when retrieving content from Azure blob storage, the query string is part of the resource name (the blob name).
 This approach can also affect how the client caches resources.